President-elect Donald Trump’s lawyers urge judge to toss his hush money conviction

 Trump has been fighting for months to reverse the conviction, which involved efforts to conceal a $130,000 payment to porn actor Stormy Daniels, whose affair allegations threatened to disrupt his 2016 campaign.
 He has denied any wrongdoing.

-Trump takes office Jan.
+Trump takes office on Jan.
 20. Merchan hasn’t set a timetable for a decision.

 A dismissal would erase Trump’s historic conviction, sparing him the cloud of a criminal record and possible prison sentence.
 Trump is the first former president to be convicted of a crime and the first convicted criminal to be elected to the office.